Sinhalese Translators and Interpreters

 Sinhala: Nuances in Speech and Culture

 Although spoken Sinhala is fairly standard throughout the country, there are minor differences in the way people residing in different regions of the country use it.
 For example, the standard verb Wapuranna (meaning: sow) is pronounced Wapuranta by the Kandyan/Upcountry Sinhalese, and Wapuranda by the Sinhalese living in the Uva region.
 A curry/dish is sometimes called Maaluwa depending on the kind of dish and the region of people who are saying it.
 Maaluwaa in Sinhala also means “fish”.
 Therefore, your English to Sinhala translators and interpreters need to understand the cultural and regional differences within the Sinhalese language in order to provide accurate translation and interpretation from Sinhala to English.

-All Language Alliance, Inc. is the expert in translation of legal, medical and academic documents from Sinhala to English and from English to Sinhala, and in providing Sinhala deposition interpreting services and Sinhala medical interpreters in Denver, CO, and eslewhere.
-Contact our legal translation service to inquire about hiring a Sinhala deposition interpreter, a Sinhala medical interpreter for an IME, and to get an estimate for having Sinhala social media evidence, voice recordings and documents translated to English, and for having English documents translated to Sinhala for court cases.
+All Language Alliance, Inc. is the expert in translation of legal, medical and academic documents from Sinhala to English and from English to Sinhala; in delivering Sinhala deposition interpreting services and Sinhala medical interpreters in Denver, CO, and elsewhere; and in providing expert witness services in the Sinhalese language and culture.
+Contact our legal translation service to inquire about hiring a Sinhalese deposition interpreter for a Zoom deposition, an in-person Sinhala deposition interpreter, a Sinhala medical interpreter for an IME, and to get an estimate for having Sinhala social media evidence, voice recordings and documents translated to English, and for having English documents translated to Sinhala for court cases.